 The financial statements are prepared on the going concern basis.
 In making this assessment, the Directors have considered a wide range of information relating to present and future conditions covering principal activities, strategic directions and challenges and uncertainties together with a review of the income statement, financial position and risk profile.
 In addition the Directors have considered the future projections of profitability, cash flows, asset quality, the outcome of various stress tests and capital resources in making their assessment.
-The Bank is a wholly-owned subsidiary of National Bank of Egypt and the parent has shown continued support during the year by continuing to provide an additional Tier 2 Capital for USD30 million as a contingency capital resource to mitigate the possible further deterioration of the sterling/dollar foreign exchange rate under the ongoing negotiations to leave the European Union.
-The Tier 2 additional subordinated debt of USD30 million is for the term of 10 years from 2017.
-The Bank is liable to pay interest at Libor plus 2% on any drawn amount.
+The Bank is a wholly-owned subsidiary of National Bank of Egypt and the parent has shown continued support and may provide additional Tier 2 Capital if required.

 The Directors have a reasonable expectation that the Bank will have adequate resources to continue in operational existence for the foreseeable future.
-The political and economic conditions in Egypt have improved in the last few months and the Directors are comfortable that such positive developments and noticeable stability will be positively reflected on the Bank's performance during 2018/2019.
+The political and economic conditions in Egypt have improved in the last few months and the Directors are comfortable that such positive developments and noticeable stability will be positively reflected on the Bank's performance during 2019/2020.
 Such a conclusion will be extended to cover the going concern assumptions and outcome inherent on the issued statement given that the Bank regards itself as a stand-alone, self-sufficient UK entity with adequate capital and liquidity resources that are sufficient in amount and quality to mitigate any unforeseeable implications of any uncertainties.
+Brexit is not expected to have a material impact on the going concern status of the Bank.